damlern92/CRUD-PHP-FILE-function-system/README.md

-# CRUD-PHP-FILE-system
+# CRUD-PHP-file-system

-I demonstrated PHP file functions and working with data to create, read, update, delete data from text file.
+I demonstrated Php file functions and working with data to create, read, update, delete data from text file.